biwecka/zephyr/README.md

 The last steps of the guide teach you how to build and flash a sample application.
 For these steps you can use `arduino_nano_33_ble_sense_nrf52840` as board name.

+## Creating new branches
+Create a new branch for every new feature you want to contribute to the upstream Zephyr or MCUboot repository.

+In this project all of my own branches in the Zephyr repository (e.g. **board_arduino_nano_33_ble_sense_nrf52840**, **firmware**, **driver_\***) are based on the stable zephyr branch `zephyr-v2.4.0`.
+It is important to not derive branches from the **firmware** branch because this branch contains code which is not ment to be commited (like the modified `west.yml` file).

+My own branches in the MCUboot fork are based on commit `a5d79cf8ccb2c71e68ef32a71d6a2716e831d12e` because this is the version of MCUboot that `zephyr-2.4.0` is using
+(this information can be obtained by checking the mcuboot entry in `west.yml`).

+New branches can be created like that:
+-   Checkout the branch you want the new branch to be based off:
+    `git checkout [branch or commit]`

+-   Create the new branch:
+    `git checkout -b [new branch name]`

 ## Making changes to the bootloader
 Because of how the Zephyr repository depends on the MCUboot repository the